 10 Tips to Improve Your Cervical Mucus

-It is quite normal to struggle to identify your cervical mucus when you first start monitoring cervical changes in your efforts to conceive.
-For most women it only takes a little practice and perseverance to learn how to effectively pinpoint periods of ovulation.
+It is quite normal to struggle to identify fertile cervical mucus when you first start monitoring cervical changes in your efforts to conceive.
+For most women it only takes a little practice and perseverance to learn how to effectively pinpoint when they are most fertile.

 Some women only have a small amount of mucus and for a small proportion of women they may not notice mucus at all.
 In some circumstances the lack of mucus is due to inadequate oestrogen levels, but in others it may be due to lifestyle factors that may just need a little adjusting.

 Why is cervical mucus important?

 Healthy cervical mucus is essential for fertility.
 Good quality mucus, ideally with a raw egg white-like consistency provides the ideal environment for sperm cells to navigate the long journey to the egg.
 If you do not see much cervical mucus during your cycle, it can cause problems in trying to conceive.
 The Beautiful Cervix Project has detailed pictures of cervical mucus changes over the course of a cycle.

 If you have been trying to observe your cervical mucus for a while but are finding it difficult, here are some of the things you can do to increase the quantity and quality of your mucus naturally:

 - Stop smoking – Smoking alters how the hormone estrogen is metabolised by the body.

 - Avoid toxins – Soap or body wash interferes with the delicate pH balance of the vagina and mucus.
 Cut out these chemicals to improve cervical mucus.